DaveBackus/Data_Bootcamp_Book/installing-python.md

 * Comments (mtyn):  (i) Anything following a hash (#) is a comment.  (ii) Blank lines are optional, but they make the code easier to read.  (iii) The rest of the code checks the Python version (`sys.version_info`).
 If the version is less than 3.0, it prints an error message (`raise Exception`).
 Otherwise it prints the message "Congratulations, etc."  (iv) The statements that begin with `raise` and `print` are indented exactly four spaces.
 That's a standard feature of Python.
 Anything else generates an error.

 * Save your code.
-Click on File at the top left, then Save As, and save in the directory of your choice under the name "bootcamp\_test.py" (Python programs always have the extension py).
-We recommend the directory "Data\_Bootcamp" that we suggested earlier.
+Click on File at the top left, then Save As, and save in the `Data_Bootcamp` directory under the name `bootcamp\_test.py` (Python programs always have the extension py).

 * Run it.
 Click on the green triangle above the editor and run your program.